Eggless Vanilla Cake

 The cupcakes did not turn out as good as the ones with Ener-G. So I was looking for another eggless vanilla cake recipe which can be baked with simple ingredients and landed on this one.

-I have come across this recipe before and somehow didn’t get a chance to try it until recently.
-Since the visitors’ request for a simple eggless cake was becoming more frequent I decided to give it a try and I would say that I was not disappointed at all.
+I had come across this recipe before and didn’t get a chance to try it until recently.
+Since the visitors’ request for a simple eggless cake was becoming more frequent I decided to try it, and I would say that I was not disappointed at all.

-It was not as fluffy and airy as the cupcakes but was definitely a decent recipe.
+It was not as fluffy and airy as the cupcakes but it was definitely a decent recipe.

 After going through the reviews of the original recipe I have made a couple of changes to make it better.